 FA Thresholds and Rules Overview

-You use Performance Management Advisors Frontline Advisor rules and thresholds to manage the performance levels in your enterprise.
+You use Pulse Advisors Frontline Advisor rules and thresholds to manage the performance levels in your enterprise.
 It is important to keep rules and thresholds focused on specific goals and aimed at highlighting significant situations.
 Too many configured rules or thresholds can be difficult to manage and can create too much information – in the form of alerts – to monitor on the dashboard.
 Ideally, the number of alerts should be low: one or two for each agent each day would lead to very effective coaching.
 For example, use rules to monitor only one or two types of situations a week.
 The rules can be changed to tighten the triggering numbers in a future week (to “raise the bar”).

 At the top-level nodes of the hierarchy, the threshold or rule can be enabled or disabled.
 By default the top-level thresholds and rules are disabled.
 If a threshold or rule is disabled at a group level, then it is disabled for all agents of that group.
 The nodes underneath inherit from the closest enabled ancestor – that is, a node on the same branch, but closer to the root, or top-level, node.